Barcelona skyline

 Buy a 10-trip card each to save 40% on metro fares vs. single tickets.
 Transfers are included within 75 minutes.

-Plan your Barcelona group trip in 30 seconds
+Plan your Barcelona group trip quickly

-Get Early Access — Free
+Get Early Access

 More destinations